lantonelli/sitio-sysmo-astro/src/content/customers/english/saintgobain.md

 ## 🧩 Benefits

-- Publication of customer invoices and documents
+- Publication of customer documents
 - Payment of outstanding invoices via automatic connection to Interbanking
-- Customer advance payment support
+- Advance payments by customers
-- Document viewing for both customers and suppliers
+- Document viewing for customers and suppliers
 - Automatic import of files for customers and sales teams from SAP